trbarrettjr/random-python/README.md

 ## google-domains.py

-This is a little home-brew application that you are able to update your Google Domains DynDNS through their API.
+This is a little home-brew application that you are able to update your Google Domains DynDNS through their [API](https://support.google.com/domains/answer/6147083?hl=en#zippy=%2Cuse-the-api-to-update-your-dynamic-dns-record).

-To utilize update lines 5 and 6 with the data and the form will do the rest
+To utilize update lines 5 and 6 with the Username, Password, and domain and the program will do the rest.

 ```python3
 credentials = (b'username', b'password') # Place username and Password from Google Domains
 hostname = b'sub.domain.tld' # Place domain name here from your google domains DynDNS
 ```

+**Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall you credentials as needed.

 ## pushover.py